JohnDMcMaster/faxitron/README.md

 ```

 0 (default)
--ROI supported
+* ROI supported
--not dynamic
+* not dynamic

 convert
--Use the ImageMagick convert command.
+* Use the ImageMagick convert command.
 This is a dynamic algorithm

 See also: https://github.com/JohnDMcMaster/faxitron/issues/7